warthog618/dunnart/README.md

 I came to realise that *glances* was overkill for what I needed, and so extended those daemons to provide the system monitoring that I required instead.

-Then I realised that it would be useful to be able to monitor the other devices in my setup, so moved the common system monitoring into **dunnart** and made the old daemons special case extensions of that.
+I then realised that it would be useful to be able to monitor the other devices in my setup, so moved the common system monitoring into **dunnart** and the old daemons became special case extensions of that.

 ## Features